poga/devpoga.org/content/blog/2022-07-01_Unity_Godot_Right_to_Repair/index.md

 [If you start seeing open-source as "right-to-repair", any frustration or entitlement you feel will be replaced with gratitude](https://twitter.com/adamwathan/status/1535989815778463746).
 It's better for  both the maintainer and for you.

 I'm using Godot for my creative works and so far it's an enjoyable experience.
 I'm a software developer who's taking a break from startups and products to work on something I love.
 Knowing that I can put my hand on the whole stack of rendering pipeline and tweak the engine if I need to  is liberating.
+[If you like this post, you can follow me on twitter](https://twitter.com/devpoga).